When Pioneering Fidonet Bulletin Board System Operators Ruled

 Fidonews submission ‘salute to a ling time sysop’ by Richard Webb.

 Docs Place BBS is still online.
-It’s sitting here running on this old Dell Optiplex 980, running under Windows 10 Pro 64bit, with a Road Runner cable internet connection.
+It’s sitting here running on this old Dell Optiplex 980, under Windows 10 Pro 64bit, with a Road Runner cable internet connection.

 Check out this video showing the Telnet side of the BBS in operation.
 It looks identical to an old dial up terminal.
 And we did it all without a mouse or graphical user interface.